giladfuchs/next-ecommerce/README.md

 - **Vercel Blob** for cloud storage
 - **Nodemailer**, **SendGrid**, **CallMeBot** for notifications
 - **Vitest** + **Supertest** for full API test coverage

 ---
+## 🤝 Contributing

+Contributions are welcome!
+If you find this project useful, consider giving it a ⭐ on GitHub — it helps others discover it!

+To contribute, fork the repository and submit a pull request with your enhancements or bug fixes.

+---